iefserge/moltenc.dev/index.md

 Source code is not publicly available yet.
 There are a few important missing features and refinements that need to be done before the initial release.
-It's hard to say when this happens, but current estimate is sometime during fall 2020.
+It's hard to say when this happens, but current estimate is early 2021.

 ## Author